stonkol/gaeta/README.md

 ![pizza.gif]()
 </div>

 A selection and checkout menu Pizzeria website.
-It displays a draggable dynamic low-poly 3D pizza. it wiil diplays the dough, ingredients and sides in 3D according to the pizza chossen by the user.
+It displays a draggable dynamic low-poly 3D pizza. it will display the dough, ingredients and sides in 3D according to the pizza chosen by the user.
 Using React with [TypeScript](https://www.typescriptlang.org/) and [React Three Fiber](https://r3f.docs.pmnd.rs/getting-started/introduction).

-## User Journey

-1. Select one out of five types of pizzas.
-(Marinara, Margherita, Diavola, Quattro Formaggi, Siciliana)
-2. select dough (sour, thin or thick)

 ## Information